labex-labs/open-source-labs/python/python-mastery/lab-ex7-1-define-a-simple-decorator-functions/en/step2.md

     return wrapper
 ```

-This code uses Python's `inspect` module to examine the function's signature and validate arguments based on type annotations.
-It also uses `functools.wraps` to preserve the original function's metadata like name and docstring.
+This code uses Python's `inspect` module.
+The `inspect` module allows us to get information about live objects, like functions.
+Here, we use it to examine the function's signature and validate arguments based on type annotations.
+We also use `functools.wraps`.
+This is a helper function that preserves the original function's metadata, such as its name and docstring.
+Metadata is like extra information about the function that helps us understand what it does.

 ## Testing the Validation Decorator

 Let's create a file to test our validation decorator.
-Create a new file called `test_validate.py` with the following code:
+We'll create a new file called `test_validate.py` and add the following code to it:

 ```python
 # test_validate.py